 MSW & JD Dual Degree

 Blessing was working in medicine when she became frustrated with inequities in health care access.
-An MSW/JD dual degree with an MSW concentration in organizational leadership and policy practice will make it possible for her to work toward developing more equitable policies.
+An MSW/JD dual degree with an MSW concentration in organizational leadership and policy practice made it possible for her to work toward developing more equitable policies.
 As an intern on the ACLU of Colorado policy team, Blessing worked on the Colorado Rights Act (HB20-1287).
 Introduced in February 2020, the bill, which didn’t pass, would have allowed civil lawsuits in state courts against Colorado governments for violations of state Constitutional rights, including free speech.

 Associate Professor Jennifer Greenfield taught Blessing in her Policy Analysis course.